Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your equipment to work, it won’t activate.

 The main point is ensuring it’s set to “cool” and not “heat.”
 Otherwise your air conditioner will probably not start running.
-Or you could have heated air blowing from vents being the furnace is running instead.
+You could also have heated air blowing from vents being the furnace is running instead.

 If you’re using a regular thermostat: